-- Notace what is implied by It is expected that DFDL implementations will provide additional implementation-defined mechanisms for dealing with effective processing errors, such as the means of specifying retry points or the means of skipping some data so as to recover from the error in some way.
+It is expected that DFDL implementations will provide additional implementation-defined mechanisms for dealing with effective processing errors, such as the means of specifying retry points or the means of skipping some data so as to recover from the error in some way.

-in some sense.
-Its conf Exceptions that occur in the evaluation of the DFDL expression language are processing errors.
+Exceptions that occur in the evaluation of the DFDL expression language are processing errors.